ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

-KER-IOV-005|Missing input parameter - identity/CNIENumber|If CNIENumber attribute is not found in the identity request KER-IOV-004|Invalid input parameter - identity/phone|If phone attribute is found but it's value is empty or invalid KER-IOV-004|Invalid input parameter - identity/email|If email attribute is found but it's value is empty or invalid
+KER-IOV-005|Missing input parameter - identity/CNIENumber|If CNIENumber attribute is not found in the identity request KER-IOV-004|Invalid input parameter - identity/phone|If phone attribute is found but it's value is empty or invalid KER-IOV-004|Invalid input parameter - identity/email|If email attribute is found but it's value is empty or invalid KER-IOV-004|Invalid input parameter - identity/fullName/{*}/language|If language code is empty or invalid in the specified position(*) inside fullName attribute
+KER-IOV-004|Invalid input parameter - identity/dateOfBirth|If dateOfBirth value is empty or invalid KER-IOV-004|Invalid input parameter - identity/gender/{*}/language|If language code is empty or invalid in the specified position(*) inside gender attribute
+KER-IOV-004|Invalid input parameter - identity/gender/{*}/value|If value is empty or invalid in the specified position(*) inside gender attribute
+KER-IOV-004|Invalid input parameter - identity/addressLine1/{*}/language|If language code is empty or invalid in the specified position(*) inside addressLine1 attribute
+KER-IOV-004|Invalid input parameter - identity/addressLine2/{*}/language|If language code is empty or invalid in the specified position(*) inside addressLine2 attribute
+KER-IOV-004|Invalid input parameter - identity/addressLine3/{*}/language|If language code is empty or invalid in the specified position(*) inside addressLine3 attribute
+KER-IOV-004|Invalid input parameter - identity/residenceStatus/{*}/language|If language code is empty or invalid in the specified position(*) inside residenceStatus attribute
+KER-IOV-004|Invalid input parameter - identity/region/{*}/language|If language code is empty or invalid in the specified position(*) inside region attribute
+KER-IOV-004|Invalid input parameter - identity/region/{*}/value|If value is empty or invalid in the specified position(*) inside region attribute
+KER-IOV-004|Invalid input parameter - identity/province/{*}/language|If language code is empty or invalid in the specified position(*) inside province attribute
+KER-IOV-004|Invalid input parameter - identity/province/{*}/value|If value is empty or invalid in the specified position(*) inside province attribute
+KER-IOV-004|Invalid input parameter - identity/city/{*}/language|If language code is empty or invalid in the specified position(*) inside city attribute
+KER-IOV-004|Invalid input parameter - identity/city/{*}/value|If value is empty or invalid in the specified position(*) inside city attribute
+KER-IOV-004|Invalid input parameter - identity/localAdministrativeAuthority/{*}/language|If language code is empty or invalid in the specified position(*) inside localAdministrativeAuthority attribute
+KER-IOV-004|Invalid input parameter - identity/localAdministrativeAuthority/{*}/value|If value is empty or invalid in the specified position(*) inside localAdministrativeAuthority attribute
+KER-IOV-004|Invalid input parameter - identity/postalCode|If postalCode is empty or invalid

 ### PUT /applications/{preRegistrationId}
 This request is used to update pre-registration's demographic details by providing pre-registration id in the path parameter and updated demographic details in request body.